Sainzed, sealed, delivered

-Carlos Sainz to replace Vettel at Ferrari as Daniel Ricciardo takes up free seat at McLaren
+Carlos Sainz to replace Vettel at Ferrari as Daniel Riccardo takes up free seat at McLaren

 Carlos Sainz has been confirmed as the replacement driver for Sebastian Vettel at Formula One team Ferrari.